Would it be OK for a lawyer to make the following marketing statement on his or her Facebook page?

 Sounds like a neutral post, very general, no personal details, no case specifics, nothing dangerous, right?

-There are many rules and regulations designed to protect general public from some lawyers’ unscrupulous conduct.
+There are many rules and regulations designed to protect the general public from some lawyers’ unscrupulous conduct.

 The American Bar Association has established the “ABA Model Code of Professional Responsibility” as well as “ABA Model Rules of Professional Conduct“.
 Both documents contain some pretty strict regulations regarding both lawyers’ conduct in general and lawyers conduct in terms of legal marketing in particular.